-Throughout his career of nearly 40 years, Paul Haar has been immersed in architectural practice and related pursuits informed by deep green principles and, where possible, operating inside small local economic and social systems.
+Throughout his career of over 40 years, Paul Haar has been immersed in architectural practice and related pursuits informed by deep green principles and, where possible, operating inside small local economic and social systems.
 Our global climate, biodiversity and COVID emergencies now highlight the imperative of this approach.

 Paul dedicated his early years in practice to revitalising a self-help housing culture amongst remote Aboriginal and Torres Strait Islander communities.
 This equipped him with a deep understanding of material science, timber and earth construction, land, water and energy systems.
 He has conducted many lectures and regularly mentored his peers in these subjects.